redietamare/Sales-aggeregator/README.md

 My Sales Aggregator
 A full-stack application for uploading CSV files containing sales data, aggregating total sales by department, and downloading the processed results as a CSV file.
-The frontend is built with React (JavaScript, Vite), and the backend uses Node.js with Express.
+The frontend is built with React (JavaScript, Vite), and the backend uses Node.js with Express and ts.
 Project Structure

 client/: React frontend for uploading CSVs and displaying download links.